pass-antibiotics/pass-antibiotics.github.io/about/tackling-antibiotic-resistance.md

   A range of strategies are used to tackle antibiotic resistance,
                   for instance developing new antibiotics, or reducing the use of antibiotics in humans and animals.
-                  In health care, a strategy called antibiotic stewardship aims to ensure effective treatment of patients with infection while minimising adverse effects from antibiotic use.
+                  In healthcare, a strategy called antibiotic stewardship aims to ensure effective treatment of patients with infection while minimising adverse effects from antibiotic use.
 hide_description: false